 About EPA/CARB Regulations

-Benchmark’s certification approach is designed to rigorously evaluate a manufacturer’s production operation and products in light of EPA and CARB requirements, while also providing an affordable and flexible program structure that can be tailored to meet your specific production and sales objectives.
+Benchmark’s certification approach is designed to rigorously evaluate a manufacturer’s production operation and products considering EPA and CARB requirements, while also providing an affordable and flexible program structure that can be tailored to meet your specific production and sales objectives.

-Because each manufacturing operation is different, the time needed to achieve certification varies due to a number of factors including the complexity of the certification effort and the client’s current state of readiness.
+Because each manufacturing operation is different, the time needed to achieve certification varies due to several factors such as the complexity of the certification effort and the client’s current state of readiness.
 Whatever the situation, our certification process is straight forward, and we work hard to ensure you are supported throughout the process.
 From helping you to understand your obligations to providing you with practical testing solutions, we’ll be with you every step of the way.

 Eligibility and Process